- Approach on Breast Reconstruction

 Approach on Breast Reconstruction

 Reconstruction of a breast that has been removed due to cancer or other disease is one of the most rewarding surgical procedures our surgeon performs at Richmond Aesthetic Surgery in Richmond, Virginia.
-Recent advances in surgical techniques have made it possible for Dr. Zemmel to create a breast close in form and appearance to a natural breast.
+Recent advances in surgical techniques have made it possible for Dr. Zemmel and Dr. Reddy to create a breast close in form and appearance to a natural breast.
 Frequently, reconstruction is possible immediately following breast removal (mastectomy), so patients awake from surgery with a reconstructed breast in place and are spared the experience of living without a breast.
 There are many options to consider as you and your surgeon explore what treatment course is best for you.

 This information will give you a basic understanding of breast reconstruction—when it is possible, how and when it is performed, and what the journey entails.
 It will explain the pre-surgical plan, the surgical operation, and the post-surgical course, as well as results you can expect.
 However, it cannot answer all of your questions since a lot depends on your individual circumstances.
 Please be sure to ask your surgeon if there is anything you do not understand about the procedures or what you can expect.